Ottawa River timber trade: John Rudolphus Booth

 John Rudolphus Booth was one of Canada's largest lumber barons and most successful entrepreneurs; he also worked at the Chaudière.
 He had once helped build Andrew Leamy's sawmill in Hull, and later began producing shingles near the Chaudière Falls in a rented sawmill.
 He later built his own sawmill, was the lumber supplier for the Parliament buildings, and his name became widely known.
 With profits, he financed a large sawmill at the falls.
-In 1865, he was the location's third largest producer and twenty-five years later he had the highest daily output in the world.Booth’s operation in the 1870’s was so immense, it produced more than 30 million board feet of pine lumber.
+In 1865, he was the location's third largest producer and twenty-five years later he had the highest daily output in the world.
+Booth's operation in the 1870s was so immense, it produced more than 30 million board feet of pine lumber.

 Perley and Pattee

 William Goodhue Perley was a lumber businessman in 1852 on the Chaudière of Perley and Pattee, both Americans.
 His partner, William Goodhue Perley, had a son, George Halsey Perley, who was also in the business.
 David Pattee was not part of this firm, though he had much in common with the sawmills and Ottawa.